inr-kit/McCAD-Library/README.rst

 1- The library assumes a clean CAD model (one with no intersections or overlapping).
    While in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.

-2- The heirarchy of solids (groups/subgroups in CAD) is not preserved in the current version.
-   This means that the output STEP file will have a flat heirarchy of sloids with all info about groups/subgroups lost.
-   A good practice to circumvent this in the current version is to split the input CAD solid into several files by material.
-   This will result in output file of decomposed solids of a single material to be assigned later on when converting.

-3- Void generation and conversion is yet to be implemented in the current library.
-   While the current library will provide advanced and better decomposition compared to the McCAD-SALOME version, McCAD-SALOME is to be used for conversion, for now.